-University of Tennessee College of Medicine Chattanooga Internal Medicine Residency Program Program Director Approval Form for Academic Year 2023 - 2024
+University of Tennessee College of Medicine Chattanooga Internal Medicine Residency Program Program Director Approval Form for Academic Year 2024 - 2025

-Effective , permission is granted for to moonlight through June 30, 2024 for (com npany or institution): Name of Moonlighting Activity: Address of Moonlighti ng Activity: Telephone Number for Moonlighting Activity: (Initial all) Moonlighting i s not a requirement of interna al medicine residency training.
-All moonlightir ng activities must be in compli ance with ACGME requirements for duty hours: External Moonlighting All clinical and aca demic activity (including moo nlighting) must be limited to 80 hours per week, averaged over a 4-week period You are prohibitedAll in-house on call d from participating in any pat nlighting) must be limited to 80 hours per week, averaged over a 4-week periodient care activities (including moonlighting) after 24-hours of continuous duty. urs of continuous duty must be followed by a 14-hour rest period in which there ities or moonlighting.
-Residents mus requirements - rs monthly in New Innovations and assure compliance with ACGME You are n because o ot to leave duties early, arrive of your moonlighting activities goals and objectives of the residency program. e late, alter your team's rounding schedule, or fail to perform any of your duties i. or on the "pull list") and simultaneously moonlight. nese guidelines will result in yo termination of your appointm ou being brought before the Clinical Competency Committee and may result in ent.
-Internal Medicine Prog gram Director Program Director Signature: X Resident Name: Resident Signature: X Designated Institution al Officer (DIO) DIO Signature: X
+Effective, permission is granted for (Prin ited Resident Name) to moonlight through June 30, 2025 for (company or i nstitution): Name of Moonlighting Activity: Address of Moonlighting Activity: Telephone Number for Moonlighting Activity: (Initial all) Moonlighting is not a requirement of internal medicine residency training.
+All moonlighting activities must be in complian nce with ACGME requirements for duty hours: External MoonlightingAll clinical and academic activity (including moonl ighting) must be limited to 80 hours per week, averaged over a 4-week period. • You are prohibited from participating in any patie ighting) must be limited to 80 hours per week, averaged over a 4-week period. ent care activities (including moonlighting) after 24-hours of continuous duty. rs of continuous duty must be followed by a 14-hour rest period in which there ies or moonlighting.
+Residents must track their moonlighting hours requirements. s monthly in New Innovations and assure compliance with ACGME because of your moonlighting activities. pals and objectives of the residency program. ate, alter your team's rounding schedule, or fail to perform any of your duties or on the "pull list") and simultaneously moonlight.
+Violations of these guidelines will result in you the summary termination of your appointme a being brought before the Clinical Competency Committee and may result in nt.
+Resident Signature: X Internal Medicine Program Director Signature: X Department Chair Signature: X Designated Institutional Officer (DIO) Signature: X